buelowp/sunset/README.md

 At this time, using this library with an 8266 is not considered a valid combination, though it may work for you.

-The ESP32 also has some FPU issues, though at this time, there is no indication this library will not work on that micro.
+The ESP32 also has some FPU issues, though at this time, testing confirms it works very well and does not slow the system in any measurable way.

 * https://www.esp32.com/viewtopic.php?f=14&t=800
 * https://blog.classycode.com/esp32-floating-point-performance-6e9f6f567a69

-The conclusions in the links seem to indicate that a lot of the math used by this library is VERY slow on the ESP32 processors.
-However, very slow in this case is still milliseconds, so it may not matter on the ESP32 at all.
-Until I can learn more, your mileage might vary.
+The conclusions in the links seem to indicate that a lot of the math used by this library may be slow on the ESP8266 processors.
+However, slow in this case is still milliseconds, so it may not matter on the 8266 at all.
+Your mileage might vary.

 # Links
 You can find the original math in c code at http://souptonuts.sourceforge.net/code/sunrise.c.html